◆ SHIPPEDFintech analytics

 50+

-Executive analytics dashboard — KPIs, revenue trend, monthly invoices, and portfolio risk mix (illustrative)
+Conceptual executive analytics view — KPIs, revenue trend, monthly invoices, and portfolio risk mix

 // The problem